Short and quick answer by GrammarGramps: Grammar is the system of rules that governs how words combine to form sentences in a language.

 You know those dudes from the 17th century who go “Botany is plants, studied” with a dash and an italicized signature.

 Technically, the sentence above is all that you need to define grammar.
 But that alone won’t get you very far.
-It’s important to know things like the history of grammar, the types, the common rules, etc.
+It’s important to know things like the the types, the common rules, the history of grammar, etc.

 In this guide on what is grammar, we’re going to cover all of those.